The ultimate guide to calculations: how to do medical maths easily

 To convert a % solution to mg/ml, you take the weight of the drug (in grams) and multiply it by 1000 to convert it to mg.
 You then divide it by the volume (100ml) to get the concentration in mg/ml.

 In general, you can add 1 decimal place to the percentage of the medication - so every 1% is 10mg/ml.
 For example, 2% lidocaine becomes 20mg/ml, 50% glucose becomes 500mg/ml and 10% mannitol becomes 100mg/ml.
+So if you’re stuck, just multiply the percentage by 10!

-Certain medications are not stable in a pre-prepared solution or have a very short shelf life once made up for use.
-Examples include cefuroxime (Zinacef), amoxicillin/clavulanic acid (Augmentin) and omeprazole vials.
+Crtain medications are not stable in a pre-prepared solution or have a very short shelf life once made up for use, so they come powdered - ready for us to reconstitute.
+Examples of these drugs include cefuroxime (Zinacef), amoxicillin/clavulanic acid (Augmentin) and omeprazole vials, where we’ll add a diluent solution (such as water for injection or saline) to the vials before use.

 To work out how much diluent to add, you first need to know the desired concentration you want to achieve.
 Once you have this, simply divide the total number of milligrams of drug in the vial by the desired concentration (mg/ml).
 This will give you the total number of mls of diluent you need to add to the vial.